 - Develop a project proposal with the assistance of the faculty sponsor.

-- Obtain the Independent/Internship form from the Office of Undergraduate Advising in 608 Barrows.
+- Obtain the Independent/Internship form from the Office of Undergraduate Advising in 608 Social Sciences Building.

 - Complete the form, obtain your faculty sponsor’s signature and attached the proposal.

-- Return the instructor-signed form and proposal to 608 Barrows by the 4th week of classes (spring or fall semester).
+- Return the instructor-signed form and proposal to 608 Social Sciences Building by the 4th week of classes (spring or fall semester).

 Once your faculty sponsor approves your project and you submit your materials, you will receive a Course Control Number to enroll in the class.